-These are the most important restrictions of the demo version:
+These are the most important limitations of the demo version:

-With respect to the supported hardware there are no differences compared to the full version.
+Regarding the supported hardware there is no difference compared to the full version.
 If the demo version does not work with your hardware, the full version also will not.

-Using the ZIP archive is the recommended way of installing the HDDRIVER demo version.
-Simply unzip the archive and follow the instructions in the README file.
+Using the ZIP archive is the recommended way of installing the demo version.
+Simply unzip the archive and read the instructions in the README file.

-If you do not have any means to transfer the ZIP archive to your Atari, drive images with a pre-installed demo version are offered.
-(There are two images because on IDE and SATA drives the Atari saves data with a byte order different from the one used with ACSI/SCSI drives.)
-These images contain a small partition with a bootable demo version and all files included in the ZIP archive.
+If you cannot transfer the ZIP archive to your Atari, drive images with a pre-installed bootable demo version are available.
+There are two images because on IDE/SATA devices the Atari saves data with a byte order different from the one used with ACSI/SCSI devices.

-With Linux or macOS you can write the image suitable for your hardware to a memory card or hard disk drive with the command line tool dd, and then boot your Atari from this drive.
-The required command is
+With Linux or macOS the dd command line tool can write the image to a memory card or hard drive.
+The Atari can then directly boot from this drive/memory card.
+The required commands are: